 Provide details of MCS improvements achieved for the current fishing season.
-During the reporting period, the following outcomes were achieved:
+During the reporting period, Australia achieved the following:

-- ongoing assessment of the viability of stereo video technology for use in the farm sector; - ongoing implementation of the United Nations Food and Agriculture Organization Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (PSM Agreement); - ongoing utilisation of on-board camera technology (electronic monitoring) in longline tuna fisheries resulting in more accurate logbook reporting; - monitored and addressed prioritised risks in relation to commercial vessels for 2015 to 2017 as identified by the national fisheries compliance risk assessment - in support of the MOU between CCSBT and WCPFC, cooperated in investigations into unregulated fishing of SBT in the WCPFC area of competence.
+- monitored and addressed prioritised risks in relation to commercial vessels for 2017 to 2019 as identified by Australia's National Compliance and Enforcement Program; - ongoing utilisation of on-board camera technology (electronic monitoring) in longline tuna fisheries to validate logbook reporting; - ongoing assessment of the viability of stereo video technology for use in the farm sector; - ongoing implementation of the United Nations Food and Agriculture Organization Agreement on Port State Measures to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (PSM Agreement); - consistent with the MOU between CCSBT and WCPFC, sharing information on suspected unregulated fishing of SBT in the WCPFC area of competence.